 Relevé 8 (Quebec) – Amount for Post-Secondary Studies.
 This Quebec slip reports;

-Box B Reports tuition and other eligible fees (in Box B1 and B2 depending on the rate of the eligible tax credit related to a particular period of time).
+Box B Reports tuition and other eligible fees (for those still accessing receipts from 2013: in 2013 eligible amount was allocated to Box B1 and B2 depending on the rate of the eligible tax credit related to a particular period of time).

 Medical Insurance Receipt – This slip is produced as confirmation of amounts paid for Health and Dental insurance charged by either the University, or on behalf of your student society.
 It may be added to other medical expenses you may have in the submission of your income tax return.

 T4A/Rel 1 Slips - Scholarship Tax Slips (T4A’s and Relève 1) are issued for scholarships, bursaries and awards as well as certain exemption payments that reduce tuition such as MIDAS awards, staff dependent waiver payments, Canadian Merit Scholarships, English as a Second Language summer bursaries and BC Passport to Education scholarships.
 See the T4A’s and Relevé 1 section of the Tax Slips page for more details.
 Students are advised to consult this Canada Revenue Agency page for information on who is required to report this amount as income.
 You should consult your provincial tax authorities for information on treatment of scholarship income on the provincial side.

 Taxpayers would be well advised to photocopy or print a duplicate of any receipts to keep with their records in case of a federal or provincial tax audit.
 To learn more about Post Secondary Education Tax credits, please see the Revenu Quebec Tuition and Examination Fees page.

 What is the tuition fee amount eligible for tax credits?